 Happy New Year!
 We're not quite sure how 2015's come around so quickly; it seems like only a few weeks ago that we were cheering in 2014, all shiny and filled with promise.
 How did it work out for you?

 Whether last year was a non-stop cavalcade of success, an unmitigated disaster or something comfortably in-between, now is a great time to take stock and think about what you feel you ought to change in 2015.
-Whether it's a new way of doing things, expanding your skillset, ditching something that just isn't working out for you or something else entirely, a meaningful New Year resolution can be just the thing to give your design practice a much-needed shot in the arm (or kick up the arse).
+Whether it's a new way of doing things (we'd recommend starting with 2015's hottest design tools), expanding your skillset, ditching something that just isn't working out for you or something else entirely, a meaningful New Year resolution can be just the thing to give your design practice a much-needed shot in the arm (or kick up the arse).

 No matter if you're a creative director or a jobbing designer, if you're short on ideas then we have just the thing for you; we asked 15 leading designers and artists what their New Year resolutions for 2015 are.
 Here's what they had to say...